svcadm(8)을 검색하려면 섹션에서 8 을 선택하고, 맨 페이지 이름에 svcadm을 입력하고 검색을 누른다.

 (4D) The system provides drivers for a variety of hardware devices,

-mice, and frame buffers, as well as virtual devices such as
+interface controllers, as well as virtual devices such as

-pseudo-terminals and windows.
+pseudo-terminals and the null device.

 This section describes special files that refer to specific

-ers are also described.
+vers are also described.
 Characteristics of both the hardware

 device and the corresponding device driver are discussed where